getkarta/KartaBenchmarkCaseDetails/docs/_build/html/_sources/data_descriptions/ecommerce/items.md.txt

 ## Overview

 The **Items Table** provides a structured dataset for cataloging products.
 Each entry in the table is uniquely identified by an **item_id**, allowing precise tracking and referencing of individual products.
+The items table also contains the return eligibility details for the item.

 ## Schema